instagibbs/bolts/XX-eltoo-onchain.md

         update transaction outputs being spent by a stale settlement transaction

 ## Rationale

+In the case where we unconditionally aren't owed any funds for the latest settlement transaction, there is no need to spend funds to recover those funds.
+Otherwise, if it economically makes sense, the node wants the latest state to be confirmed.

 # Unilateral Close Handling: Latest Update and Settlement Transaction